kogakure/website-gatsby-stefanimhoff.de/content/posts/2014/gulp-tutorial-15-performance-improvements-webp-gzip/index.md

 ---
 published: true
-title: Introduction to Gulp.js 15
+title: "Introduction to Gulp.js 15: Performance Improvements with WebP and Gzip"
 author: Stefan Imhoff
 date: 2014-12-21T11:15:00+01:00
 description: "The ultimative tutorial and guide for Gulp.js: How to improve the speed and performance of your website with WebP and Gzip."